gabcasmart-byte/Simple-Grid-Env-with-DQN-training/README.md

 ## Features
  - You can save the model into a pth file so that you can run the same model again.
  - Load the model and save memory.
-(Run it with --load modelname.pth for using a specific model, --memorysave memory.memory)
+(Run it with --load modelname.pth for using a specific model, --memorysave memory.memory for saving the memory)
 ## Libraries used
  - torch
  - pygame